CartoDB/data-services/geocoder/admin0/README.md

-Administrative regions geocoder - Level 0
+Level 0 Administrative regions geocoder
 ===============

 # Function

 Accepts a list of terms.
 Terms are searched against the `name_` column in `admin0_synonyms`.
-The `name_ column is an automatically cleaned and populated column based on the raw values in `name_ .
+The `name_` column is an automatically cleaned and populated column based on the raw values in `name_` .
 The synonym table returns the proper ISO code (based on rank values in table below).
-The ISO code is then matched against the single row in `ne_admin0_v3 to return the polygon.
+The ISO code is then matched against the single row in `ne_admin0_v3` to return the polygon.

 # Usage example